jrothwell/VersionedCodable/README.md

 ```

 ## Testing
-**It is a very good idea to write unit tests that confidence check that you can continue to decode old versions of your types.** `VersionedCodable` provides the types to make this kind of migration easy, but you still need to think carefully about how you map fields between different versions of your types.
+**It is a very good idea to write unit tests for decoding old versions of your types to act as a suite of confidence tests.** `VersionedCodable` provides the types to make this kind of migration easy, but you still need to think carefully about how you map fields between different versions of your types.

 ## Applications